trueos/trueos-docs/trueos-handbook/introducing.rst

 * **Automatic notification of security advisories:**
-  The |sysadm| :sysclbk:`Update Manager <update-manager>` automatically notifies you if an update is available as the result of a `security advisory <https://www.freebsd.org/security/advisories.html>`_ affecting |trueos|.
-This allows you to keep your operating system fully patched with just the click of a mouse.
+  The |sysadm| :sysclbk:`Update Manager <update-manager>` automatically checks for any updates that are available as the result of a `security advisory <https://www.freebsd.org/security/advisories.html>`_ affecting |trueos|.
+This allows the administrator to keep the operating system fully patched against vulnerabilities with just the click of a mouse.

 * The |trueos| operating system and its available software packages are built with `LibreSSL <http://www.libressl.org/>`_, which has fewer vulnerabilities than OpenSSL.

-* :sysclbk:`PersonaCrypt <personacrypt>` allows a user to use a removable, encrypted device as their home directory.
+* :sysclbk:`PersonaCrypt <personacrypt>` allows a user to use a removable, encrypted device for the users home directory.

 * :ref:`Tor Mode` can be used to anonymously access Internet sites as it automatically forwards all Internet traffic through the